JasellR/TelDirectory/README.md

 *   **Extension Listing**: View department/contact names and their phone extensions.
 *   **XML-Based Data**: Directory data is stored in XML files, following Cisco IP Phone standards.
 *   **Web Interface**: Browse the directory through a user-friendly web interface.
-*   **Search Functionality**: A search bar on the homepage allows users to quickly find extensions by searching extension names, numbers, locality names, zone names, or branch names.
+*   **Search Functionality**: A search bar on each zone page allows users to quickly find localities or branches within that zone by name or ID.
 *   **IP Phone Service**: Serves XML data to Cisco IP phones via specific URL endpoints.
 *   **Data Management**:
     *   Import XML files for zones, branches, and departments.